MichaelFirstAC/EventManager/README.md

 5. Find the db_config dictionary at the top and update it with your personal MySQL credentials (username, password, and port).

    This is what it looks like:
+   (Currently, the files uploaded consist of MY SQL configs.
+Do change it with your own.)

     ```
        db_config = {